Freiling87/CCU/CCU/Scratchpad.md

 #	T	Mutators
 ##		√	General
 - Show up in LevelEditor UI, may be a manually constructed list
+- LoadLevel.loadStuff2 @ 171
-##		C	Campaign Branching
+##		H	Campaign Branching
 Basically allows options at Exit Elevator to choose the next level, and/or skipping levels on the level list
+###			C	00 Hide from Non-Editor access
+- CreateMutatorListCampaign
-###			C	Usage Guide
+###			C	00 Usage Guide
 This one will be complicated to explain, so it's best to go overboard on documentation and provide examples.
-###			C	Level Alpha/Beta/Gamma/Delta
-Designates a level as a place to return to
 ###			C	Exit Alpha/Beta/Gamma/Delta
 Destination at Elevator
 ###			C	Exit +1/2/3/4
 Can have multiple, to allow Branching
 Adds options at Elevator
+###			C	Level Alpha/Beta/Gamma/Delta
+Designates a level as a place to return to
 ###			C	Set A/B/C/D false
 For level access
 ###			C	Set A/B/C/D true